FreedomBen/breakout71/Readme.md

 - coins of different colors repulse
 - bricks follow game of life pattern with one update every second
 - 2x coins when ball goes downward / upward, half that amount otherwise ?
+- new ball spawns when reaching combo X
+- missing with combo triggers explosive lightning strike
+- correction : pick one past upgrade to remove and replace by something else

 ## Engine ideas